Everduin94/flotes-blog/src/pages/posts/better-commits.md

 ## But, why write better commits?

-A good commit history helps others (and the future you) better understand your code and how it came to be that way.
+A good commit history helps others (*and the future you*) better understand your code and how it came to be that way.

 For myself, writing a good commit is like **writing good notes**.
 I want to write it in a way that **when I look back** I can **understand why and how** I made the decisions I did.

-better-commits and the Conventional Commit Guidelines, provide a way to format commits consistenly.
-Doing so can result in some cool side-effects, aside from making your commits easier to read and understand.
+`better-commits` and the [Conventional Commit Guidelines](https://www.conventionalcommits.org/en/v1.0.0-beta.4/), provide a way to format commits consistenly.
+Doing so can result in some **cool side-effects**, aside from making your commits easier to read and understand.
 - Automate versioning from commits with [semantic release](https://github.com/semantic-release/semantic-release)
 - Automate [change logs](https://github.com/lob/generate-changelog) from commits
 - Automate build processes based on commit
 - Auto reference & close issues to PRs
 - Auto populate the title and body of Github PRs and merge commits.

 ## Examples Commits

 Below are a few example commits.
-These follow the Conventional Commit Guidelines, and may provide some inspiration for writing better commits.
+These follow the `Conventional Commit Guidelines`, and may provide some inspiration for writing better commits.

 ### New feature
-- The type of change, scope, Github ticket, and high-level description are all easily visible.
+- The type of change, scope, github issue, and high-level description are all easily visible.
 - The body explains what changed.
 Including the property name to enable.
 - The ticket is referenced in the footer, which connects the Github issue with its corresponding pull request.